jianzhnie/LLamaTuner/README.md

 - code for generation based on trained model
 - code for run on CPU (fp16 or int4 is support, in purely C++)

-This model is designed for research use only, i.e., cannot be used for commercial purposes or entertainment.

 ## Overview